Has your mind drawn a blank?

 11. Take An Online Course

-There are hundreds and thousands of free online courses available.
-Choose one that focuses on increasing your knowledge.
+There are hundreds and thousands of free online courses available that you can complete without spending money!
+Choose one that focuses on increasing your knowledge, learning a foreign language or perhaps learning a new skill.

 12. Tackle A No Spend Challenge